 MPK tuition fees are charged as program fees.
 The fees for domestic and international students are available at: fees.utoronto.ca.
-Your tuition fee invoice (for August 2022 - August 2023) will be available on ACORN in mid-July.
-Tuition fee invoices for the final term of the program in your 2nd year (August 2023 - December 2023) will be available in July 2023 on ACORN.
-Tuition fees for the MPK Program are charged as program fees.
+Your tuition fee invoice (for August 2023 - August 2024) will be available on ACORN in mid-July.
+Tuition fee invoices for the final term of the program in your 2nd year (September 2024 - December 2024) will be available in July 2024 on ACORN.
 Fees are charged on an annual basis.

-To be fully registered for the fall-winter sessions, you must pay the minimum payment to register or, if you are receiving OSAP funding, defer your fees by September 1, 2022.
+To be fully registered for the fall-winter sessions, you must pay the minimum payment to register or, if you are receiving OSAP funding, defer your fees by September 1, 2023.
 Once you have paid your minimum payment to register or you have deferred your tuition fees, your status will automatically change from "invite" (INVIT) to "registered" (REG) on ACORN within seven business days of payment.

-Failure to pay the minimum payment to register or arrange deferral of tuition fees by September 1, 2022 will result in cancellation of enrolment in all courses and be subject to late registration fees.
+Failure to pay the minimum payment to register or arrange deferral of tuition fees by September 1, 2023 will result in cancellation of enrolment in all courses and be subject to late registration fees.
 International students must make a payment by this date to ensure they are covered by UHIP at the beginning of September.